-An ongoing challenge related to facilities is that some facilities are not owned by TheRide and therefore TheRide has limited control over them.
+An ongoing challenge related to facilities is that some facilities are not owned by TheRide and, therefore, TheRide has limited control over them.
 The biggest problem is related to bus stops and the surrounding areas.
-Feedback from riders highlighted that some bus stops don't have a shelter, are sometimes not cleared in the winter, or are disconnected from the sidewalk network and therefore difficult to get to safely.
+Feedback from riders highlighted that some bus stops don't have a shelter, are sometimes not cleared in the winter, or are disconnected from the sidewalk network and are difficult to get to safely.

 All these concerns have a huge impact on customer experience, customer safety, and system accessibility.
 While TheRide does not have direct control over these spaces, TheRide can engage with the municipalities and work together to make these stops more accessible and rider-friendly.

-As part of this long-range plan, it is recommended that TheRide develops a bus stop guideline that outlines the elements of adequate stops, such as sidewalk connectivity, lighting, clearing in winter, signage, shelters, and requirements under the Americans with Disabilities Act (ADA).
-The public guideline can be used in discussions with municipalities and to engage residents on this issue.
+As part of this long-range plan, it is recommended that TheRide develop bus stop guidelines that bring together current informal policies and practices.
+These guidelines should outline the elements of adequate stops, such as sidewalk connectivity, lighting, clearing in winter, signage, shelters, and requirements under the Americans with Disabilities Act (ADA).

+The public guidelines can be used in discussions with municipalities and to engage residents on this issue.
+Example guidelines are shown in Figure 28.